devron1n/universal-s3/README.md

 # Universal S3 SDK for JavaScript
 Universal S3 SDK for JavaScript, available for Node.js backends.
-Based on standard AWS SDK for JavaScript.

 ## Installing
 The preferred way to install the SDK for Node.js is to use the